bollu/cellularAutomata/README.md

 specifying the ruleset and the way to draw a *single* cell.
 The library will extrapolate the data to allow rendering the entire grid.

-As of now, since it uses [diagrams](http://projects.haskell.org/diagrams/) with the `Cairo` backend to render, it is somewhat slow to create GIFs.
-I hope to improve this by writing a separate `OpenGL` backend sometime.

 ### Contributing